cyniphile/learn_gaussian_process_regression/README.md

 # The First Blog Post You Should Read about Gaussian Processes

+NOTE: This post has been ported to marimo and is viewable directly at https://www.lukeschiefelbein.com/marimo-blog/apps/Intro_to_Gaussian_Process_Regression.html

 An interactive introduction to Gaussian Process Regression

 ## Quickstart